Frequently Asked Questions

 No. The images may not be used for digital scrapbooking AT ALL.
 As you can read in the license, the images may not be redistributed as textures or as derived products.
 Scrapbooking packs generally consist of cutout versions or layered versions of the textures.
 They are derived products; thus you would be reselling a derived product.
 To make it crystal clear: You may not use the images for ANY kind of digital scrapbooking work.

-Can I sell your textures in Second Life?
+Can I use your textures in Second Life?

-No. Textures from CGTextures may not be resold in Second Life (not even if you modify the image).
+No. Textures from CGTextures may not be used Second Life anymore, please read this announcement.

 Can I create materials for my render program using images from CGTextures and redistribute these materials?